sudogroot/server/README.md

 Joyread is a self-hosted ebook reader written in Go.

-### Easy installation
+### Easy installation and updates
-You can simply run `sudo snap install joyread` (on Linux platforms) or ship Joyread with Docker.
+You can simply run our installation script on a freshly installed Ubuntu instance which will setup Joyread and it automatically takes care of the updates.

 ### Share your ebooks
 Share ebooks with your family and friends: Being a multi-user product, Joyread can be used for sharing ebooks with all users on the platform or just with selected users.
 You can also keep your ebooks private.